 Other class members can get involved by taking part in team activities such as:

-gathering and analyzing data and useful background information,
+- gathering and analyzing data and useful background information;

-researching important concepts and issues that are likely to be important to monetary policy, preparing charts and other parts of the presentation;
+- researching important concepts and issues that are likely to be important to monetary policy, preparing charts and other parts of the presentation;

-judging practice sessions and providing feedback, and
+- judging practice sessions and providing feedback; and

 How many competition dates are there?

-A bracket is a group of teams that compete against each other in a competition round.
-All the teams in a bracket face the same judges and compete in the same room.
-The winner of each bracket moves on to the next round of competition.
-The preliminary round of the Fed Challenge can include as many as 9 brackets, each with up to four teams.
-The semi-final round has 3 brackets, each with three teams.
-Three teams compete in the final round.
+- A bracket is a group of teams that compete against each other in a competition round.
+All teams in a bracket are scored by the same judges.
+The winner of each bracket will advance to the next round of competition.
+Teams are assigned at random to brackets and to one of the two preliminary competition dates.

 Who are the competition judges and how are they assigned to brackets?